zowe/docs-site/docs/user-guide/import-certificates.md

 The configuration of `zowe.setup.certificate` populates information to be used by the subcommand `zwe init certificate` of `zwe init`.
 ## Next steps

-Once your certificate is successfully imported, review the documentation about how to [use certificates](./use-certificates.md) in a Zowe production environment.
+Once your certificate is successfully imported, review the documentation about how to [add certificates](./use-certificates.md) in a Zowe production environment.